+Readers Note:

-Readers Note: This report is a Draft.
-It is being developed concurrently with the Department of Transportation's preparation of a Facilities and Property Oversight Plan, which is due to the transportation committees of the Legislature and the Office of Financial Management by December 31, 20013.
-The Information in this report utilizes data being developed for the WSDOT Oversight Plan, and study staff has been working closely with WSDOT to incorporate the most current information.
-Adjustments of certain data in this report will continue until finalization of the WSDOT Oversight Plan.
+This report was presented to the Joint Transportation Committee on January 8, 204.
+The Committee did not take action to accept the report.
+This report was developed concurrently with the Department of Transportation's preparation of a Facilities and Property Oversight Plan, which was delivered to the House and Senate Committees and the Office of Financial Management on December 20, 2003.
+The information in this report utilizes data from that plan, and study staff worked closely with WSDOT to incorporate the most current information contained in that plan.